 Instructions

-If using canned butter beans, drain and rinse and set aside.
-If making butter beans from scratch, cook in the Instant Pot for 35 minutes at high pressure and allow for natural release.
+- Make Ahead: If making butter beans from scratch, cook in the Instant Pot for 40 minutes at high pressure and allow for natural release.
 For other ways to cook beans from scratch, check out this article on how to cook dried beans.
+If using canned butter beans, drain and rinse them and set aside.

-Finally, add corn, potatoes, cooked butter beans, and low-sodium vegetable broth (*see Pro-Tip below for a thicker chili consistency).
-Stir and partially cover the pot and cook for 10 to 12 minutes.
+- Stir and bring to a gentle boil.
+Reduce heat to low, partially cover the pot, and cook for 10 to 12 minutes.
 Turn off the heat, secure the lid, and let it sit for at least 5 minutes before adding toppings and serving.

 Notes